How marketers can win over the C-suite

 With confidence in marketing hitting a low point, how can the industry change negative perceptions and reclaim customer trust?

-At the end of every week we look at the key stories, offering our view on what they mean for you and the industry.
-From Superdrug’s response to the cost of living crisis to how SMEs tackle long-term brand building, it’s been a busy week.
+At the end of every week, we look at the key stories, offering our view on what they mean for you and the industry.
+From experiential and events being named B2B marketers’ main priority for brand investment to the inside story from Hovis’s first CMO, it’s been a busy week.
 Here is my take.